erikandersson96/first-milestone/README.md

 **Error:**

 `287 Parse errors.` I had written for the font-family: `Open+Sans` and the `“+”` gave me an error for all of them.
 And I had also set every `Media queries` for all attributes of that `div` not only the attributes that I actually changed.
-And I also got an error for including too much unnecessary code within each `Media screen size breakpoint`, I didn’t only include the one parameters that I changed, I also included every each of them including the ones that I didn’t change.
+And I also got an error for including too much unnecessary code within each `Media screen size breakpoint`, I did not only include the  parameters that I changed, I also included every each of them including the ones that I didn’t change.

+**Here is a screenshot of my CSS validation error:**

 ![Screenshot of CSS jigsaw validation error](/assets/images/css-validator-error.png)